Smelly Sink Drain?

 It’s not always the bathroom sink that has unpleasant odours.
 It could be any household drain, but more often than not it is the bathroom sink or shower that’s the culprit.

 Bathroom sink drain – The reason why bathroom drains are more likely to smell is because of the organic matter from our bodies going down the drain, which is the perfect food for bacteria.
 These bacteria form a slimy residue, called biofilm, along the walls of the pipe, between the trap and the fixture, which in turn helps collect even more organic matter.
 Since the fixture’s trap forms a water seal that protects against sewer gases escaping, what your smelling is actually the decomposing organic matter on the short vertical section of pipe directly under the sink or the sink’s overflow chamber.

 How to get rid of the smell

-Ok, so now you know why your drain smells like a swamp, but how can you fix it?
-Below are some common remedies ranging from fairly simple to more involved approaches:
+Ok, so now you know why your drain has unpleasant odours, but how can you fix it?
+Below are some common remedies ranging from fairly simple to more involved approaches to eliminating drain odours:

 - If the fixture has a removable trap, place a bucket under it and slowly loosen the threaded connections.
 Thoroughly clean the trap under hot water with a brush.
 Use a long flexible brush to clean the remaining vertical pipe that goes up to the sink.
 Remove any hair that is caught on the strainer.

 - Use a deodorizing enzyme cleaner.
-These enzyme cleaners can often be purchased at hardware stores and work by attacking the bacteria and masking the odor.
+These enzyme cleaners can often be purchased at hardware stores and work by attacking the bacteria and masking the odour.